bugmark/bmx_cl_ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/bugmark/bmx_cl_ruby.
+Bug trackerrts and pull requests are welcome on GitHub at https://github.com/bugmark/bmx_cl_ruby.